ACSS US Government Relations

 Our Mission

-It is the aim of the GR Taskforce for such relationships to provide opportunities for regular two-way communication with agencies, such as: the Office of Foreign Assets Control (OFAC), The Office of Financial Sanctions Implementation (OFSI), the European Commission, the U.S. Department of State and the US Department of Commerce BIS, as well as other equivalent agencies world-wide.
+It is the aim of the Taskforce for such relationships to provide opportunities for regular two-way communication with agencies, such as: the Office of Foreign Assets Control (OFAC), the U.S. Department of State and the US Department of Commerce BIS, as well as bank examiners and other US authorities.

 Members